ebranlard/pyDatView/README.md

 cd pyDatView
 ```
 Before installing the requirements, you need to be aware of the two following issues with MacOS:
 - If you are using the native version of python, there is an incompatibility between the native version of `matplotlib` on MacOS and the version of `wxpython`.
-The solution is to use `virtualenv`, `brew` or ``anaconda`.
+The solution is to use `virtualenv`, `brew` or `anaconda`.
-- To use a GUI app, you need a python program that have access to the screen.
-These special python programs are on different locations.
+- To use a GUI app, you need a python program that has access to the screen.
+These special python programs are in different locations.
 For the system-python, it's usually in `/System`, the `brew` versions are usually in `/usr/local/Cellar`, and the `anaconda` versions are usually called `python.app`.
-The script `pythonmac` provided in this repository attemps to find the correct python program depending if you are in a virtual environment, in a conda environment, a system-python or a python from `brew` or `conda`.
+The script `pythonmac` provided in this repository attempt to find the correct python program depending if you are in a virtual environment, in a conda environment, a system-python or a python from brew or conda.

 Different solutions are provided below depending on your preferred way of working.